The Conceptual Research For Accelerated Weathering Of Olivine In Tropical Shelf Seas That Inspired Project Vesta:

 Koornneef, J., Nieuwlaar, E., (2011).
 Environmental life cycle assessment of co2 sequestration through enhanced weathering of olvine.

-The latest IPCC Report on limiting global warming to a 1.5 degrees increase has a section related to Carbon Dioxide Removal (CDR) (4.3.7) and an entire subsection related to Enhanced Weathering (184.108.40.206).
-While coastal weathering is mentioned, they also cite uncertainties and the need for verification by field experiments, so here at Project Vesta, that is what we are doing.
-We hope to have our real-world weathering, mining, and transport data published and verified in time to be included in the next report.
-"Agreement is low due to a variety of assumptions and unknown parameter ranges in the applied modeling procedures that would need to be verified by field experiments...
+The latest IPCC Report on limiting global warming to a 1.5 degrees increase has a section related to Carbon Dioxide Removal (CDR) (4.3.7) and an entire subsection related to Enhanced Weathering (188.8.131.52).
+While coastal weathering is mentioned, they also cite uncertainties and the need for verification by field experiments: "Agreement is low due to a variety of assumptions and unknown parameter ranges in the applied modeling procedures that would need to be verified by field experiments...
 Site-specific cost estimates vary depending on the chosen technology for rock grinding, material transport, and rock source."
-By utilizing tropical beaches to grind dunite rocks transported only from within 300 km of the beach, we believe our proposal overcomes the IPCC's concerns and therefore warrants a major update to their model for enhanced coastal weathering's estimated total CDR potential.
+So here at Project Vesta, we are working to carry out a field experiment and have real-world weathering, mining, and transport data published and verified in time to be included in the next report.
+By utilizing tropical beaches to finely grind dunite rocks transported only from within 300 km of the beach, we believe this enhanced coastal weathering model is efficient and scalable enough to overcome any of the IPCC's concerns.
+We hope to provide the evidence that enhanced coastal weathering's total CDR potential and price point warrant it to be a major part of the future CDR strategery.

 In-depth, full-chapter outline on olivine weathering and the mechanism by which it's weathering removes CO2.
 This chapter also touches on proposed plans for deployment and experiments.